MisteFr/ScoreboardsPE/README.md

 # ScoreboardPE

-A PocketMine-MP plugin that let you easily send scoreboards by using command on server who comes with a rich API for developers for MCBE 1.7.
+A PocketMine-MP plugin that let you easily send scoreboards by using commands on your server who comes with a rich API for developers for MCBE 1.7 & 1.8.
 ### API
 ```
 use Miste\scoreboardspe\API\{